Ranking 10 Peppers on the Scoville Scale

 1. NAGA JOLOKIA (OR BHUT JOLOKIA) PEPPER

-This is about as hot as a pepper gets at 855,000 to 1,050,000 Scoville units (a scientific measure of how hot the pepper is).
+This is about as hot as a pepper gets at 855,000 to 1,050,000 Scoville units.
 It's not at the very top of the scale because that spot is reserved for pure capsaicin, the component in hot peppers that make them have that "burn."
-At the time the pepper was tested for the Scoville scale, the Red Savina (see #2) was the hottest pepper in the world, and the bhut jolokia was found to be nearly twice as hot as that.
-Yikes!
-It's reported that just eating just one seed from this scorcher can make your mouth hurt for up to 30 minutes after you consume it.
+At the time this pepper was tested for the Scoville scale, the Red Savina (see below) was the hottest pepper in the world, and the bhut jolokia was found to be nearly twice as hot as that.
+It's reported that eating just one seed from this scorcher can make your mouth hurt for up to 30 minutes after you consume it.
 And you had better not get it in your eyes.
-Just a few weeks ago, an Indian woman set a new Guinness Record (we think; it hasn't officially been recorded yet) by eating 51 of these things in a mere two minutes.
-No word on if her stomach lining survived or not.

 2. RED SAVINA PEPPER